iarmagnat/ONE_MORE_TIME_TEMPLATE/readme.md

 #Template: 'collorfull' for `One More Time`

-- No api calls... `work in progress`
-- sorry I prefer markdown rather than raw text files

 ## Use and guidelines

 - Use only one slider or else it will crash.
 The same goes for side-bars, top bars, and Star-wars characters tables